Lec11 Multimodal Modeling I (Multi-to-Text)

 • Lec12: how to generate images with token-based generative modeling.

-This post is based on CMU 11-711 Advanced NLP lecture materials (Multimodal Modeling I & II, Sean Welleck).
+This post is based on CMU 11-711 Advanced NLP lecture materials (Multimodal Modeling I, II, and III, Sean Welleck).